 9. Career Planning: contributing to the development of a young person’s career plan, including applying to university.

 10. Motivation and achievement: helping raise pupils’ motivation and self-esteem through experimental learning.

 Sixth Form Tutorial Programme

 Up to the end of Year 11, learning is tightly structured and every minute of every day is accounted for.
-When students leave the 6th Form to go into Higher Education or employment, they will be expected to be capable of organising themselves and setting their own targets.
-The 6th Form is therefore an important transition stage, and we will be supporting our students in developing the appropriate skills and qualities for more independent study through the tutorial programme.
+When pupils leave the 6th Form to go into Higher Education or employment, they will be expected to be capable of organising themselves and setting their own targets.
+The 6th Form is therefore an important transition stage, and we will be supporting our pupils in developing the appropriate skills and qualities for more independent study through the tutorial programme.

 The 1 hour a week tutorial programme in the 6th Form focuses on the transition to Advanced level study and on preparation for Higher Education and employment.
 The main elements of the tutorial programme are: